c4studio/chronos/README.md

 	php artisan vendor:publish --tag=public

-Note: if you wish to only publish Chronos assets, you might want to use the --provider flag.
+Note 1: if you would like to overwrite existing files, use the --force switch Note 2: if you wish to only publish Chronos assets, you might want to use the --provider flag.

 ### Prepare User model